gaurav00700/OllamaWebApplication/README.md

 ### Introduction

 This repository contains a web application that allows users to interact with large language models (LLMs) through an intuitive interface.
 The application is built using Streamlit.
 It connects to an Ollama backend server, which provides access to various LLMs.
 CI/CD is implemented to automate the build and deployment process, ensuring that the application is always up-to-date.
+Application Orchestration is implemented used Kubernetes

 ### Features